jkress0902-bit/Data-Analysis-Portfolio/README.md

 ## About Me

-I am passionate about data analysis, business intelligence, and creating actionable insights from complex information.
-My portfolio demonstrates hands-on experience with Python, Power BI, and econometrics, alongside real-world internship applications of event technologies.
+I am passionate about turning complex data into actionable insights.
+My portfolio demonstrates hands-on experience with Python, Power BI, Excel, and more, complemented by real-world applications of event technologies and data workflows.

 ---

 ## Portfolio Projects

-### Tech Consulting Industry Data Analysis & Visualization
+### Tech Consulting Industry Data Analysis

 An econometrics analysis focused on how industry affects annual salary earnings.
+Logistic regression, hypothesis testing, and predictive analytics are just a few of the skills applied to this project.
-- Python/Jupyter Notebook: Data Cleaning & Transformation
+- Excel/Python: Data Cleaning & Transformation
 - Power BI: Data Visualization & Modeling

 **Repository Contents:**